Sandy beaches, beautiful architecture, lively atmosphere and delicious food are some of the best things that Malaga has to offer.

 Gibraltar’s most famous attraction is The Rock and Upper Nature Reserve where you can enjoy incredible views of Africa, Spain and, of course, Gibraltar; explore St Michael’s Cave and watch the monkeys relax and eat.

-But that’s not all, discover hidden gems in Gibraltar such as the Sacred Heart Church, Catalan Bay and many more.
+But that’s not all, there are many things to do in Gibraltar.
+For example, discovering hidden gems in Gibraltar such as the Sacred Heart Church, Catalan Bay and many more when you wander around the city centre.

-If you don’t drive, booking a day trip from Malaga to Gibraltar is your best choice.
+If you don’t drive or don’t want the hassle of renting a car and driving there, booking a day trip from Malaga to Gibraltar is your best choice.
 Many of these tours are from Malaga, but they also have meeting points across Costa del Sol.

 The journey takes about two hours, and I can guarantee you won’t regret spending a full day there.